Daybreak (community): Amenities

-The Red Line of the Utah Transit Authority's (UTA) light rail system (via the Daybreak Parkway station, South Jordan Downtown station and South Jordan Parkway station) gives the residents of Daybreak and the southwest Salt Lake Valley access to downtown Salt Lake City and the University of Utah, as well as connections to the Salt Lake City International Airport and the FrontRunner regional rail line.
-The Mountain View Corridor also provides access to Daybreak, and Bangerter Highway (SR 154) lies along its eastern edge.
+The Red Line of the Utah Transit Authority's light rail system (via the Daybreak Parkway station, South Jordan Downtown station, and South Jordan Parkway station) provides Daybreak residents and the southwest Salt Lake Valley access to downtown Salt Lake City and the University of Utah, as well as connections to the Salt Lake City International Airport and the FrontRunner regional rail line.
+The Mountain View Corridor also provides access to Daybreak, and Bangerter Highway lies along its eastern edge.
 Daybreak is also located adjacent to a shopping center known as The District, which contains 1200000 sqft of retail space.

 The LiveDaybreak Community Council holds an annual dragon boat race which is part of a broader Dragon Boat Festival celebration.

 Downtown Daybreak

 Downtown Daybreak is Utah's first dedicated sports and entertainment district.
 It includes a library, a University of Utah health center with an urgent care clinic and emergency room, a fire station, and a police station.
 The University of Utah owns an additional 90 acres of land in Daybreak which will be used for a new campus.
 In 2025, Hires Big H opened a restaurant in Downtown Daybreak.

-In early 2023, the Larry H. Miller Company announced that it would build a stadium for the Salt Lake Bees, a Triple-A Minor League Baseball team, in Downtown Daybreak.
+In early 2023, the LHMC announced that it would build a stadium for the Salt Lake Bees, a Triple-A Minor League Baseball team, in Downtown Daybreak.
 It opened for the 2025 season and has a capacity of 8,000 people.
 The ballpark is served by the new South Jordan Downtown TRAX station.

 The stadium is called The Ballpark at America First Square.
 America First Credit Union owns its naming rights.
 The stadium is part of a broader phase of expansion in Downtown Daybreak that includes Megaplex Theatres, other entertainment venues, and apartment buildings.
-Two-hundred acres have been dedicated to this additional commercial development.
+Additional commercial development is anticipated on 200 designated acres.
 Construction of phase one of Downtown Daybreak started in early November 2023.
-In May of 2023, Miller Sports + Entertainment (MSE) released renderings of The Ballpark at America First Square.
-The stadium was designed by HOK and it is being built by Okland Construction.
-The Ballpark is designed to meet the requirements of Major League Baseball teams.
-Its design includes a 12,000-sq-ft clubhouse, training and player development areas, and multiple batting cages.
+In May 2023, Miller Sports + Entertainment released renderings of The Ballpark at America First Square.
+The stadium was designed by HOK and built by Okland Construction.
+The Ballpark is designed to meet the requirements of a Major League Baseball team.
+Its design includes a 12,000-square-foot clubhouse, training and player development areas, and multiple batting cages.

+In early 2026, the local Catholic diocese announced construction of a $35-million basilica-style church in Daybreak.

+In May 2026, Trader Joe's announced plans to build a location in Daybreak after filing for the relevant building permit.

 The Oquirrh Mountain Utah Temple was built on a bluff on the edge of the Daybreak Community.